 Andrew Lee, Peter Prentice and Jingxin Tang have volunteered to be your class representatives.
 They will meet shortly with the Head of School.
 We would like to know what you like about the unit and where things can be improved.
 If you have any issues you would like discussed, please email your representatives and let them know your views.

-MATH1905 students: please check that your mark for Assignment 1 has been recorded correctly by pressing the "Check marks" button.
+MATH1905 students: please check that your marks for Assignment 1, Quiz 1, Assignment 2 and Quiz 2 have been recorded correctly by pressing the "Check marks" button.

 Please note that any corrections to Assignment 1 marks must be made by Friday, Sep 22.

 Please note that any corrections to Assignment 2 marks must be made by Friday, Oct 27.